CAIT praises Uday Shankar for FICCI stand on e-commerce

-New Delhi, March 22 (IANS) The Confederation of All India Traders (CAIT) has praised FICCI President Uday Shankar for taking a stand on FDI policy e-commerce.
+New Delhi: The Confederation of All India Traders (CAIT) has praised FICCI President Uday Shankar for taking a stand on FDI policy e-commerce.

 "At the outset, we at CAIT appreciate you for standing up for Indian people and taking a clear stand by demanding clarifications in FDI policy in e-commerce for enhancing transparency and its strict implementation in letter and spirit by each player, be it foreign or Indian, big or small," CAIT said in a letter to Uday Shankar.